brianarn/randomthink.net/source/_posts/2012-10-14-callbacks-and-promises.md

 of JavaScript.
 When using code that accepts callbacks, we don't usually think too much of it.

-However, more advanced applications may require us to start building our own APIs.
-In this scenario, it may be of benefit to us to create some code that is on the receiving end of a callback.
+As we create richer applications, we'll often need to create functions that pass information back to our users.
+If the information we're passing back comes from asynchronous sources, it may be beneficial to create functions that that accept callbacks.
 It's quite easy to create a function that accepts callbacks.
 Because JavaScript functions are [first-class objects][1], you can receive them as arguments, and then simply invoke them.

 I prefer [Dojo][] these days, but for simplicity's sake, I'll show an example using [jQuery][], as I suspect that's what more people will be familiar with.